JoshuaViera/prayer-ledger/README.md

 ## ✨ Key Features

 * ✅ **Secure User Authentication:** Private and secure user accounts with email & password login.
-* 📊 **Home Dashboard:** An inspiring overview of your prayer journey with key stats like total prayers, answered count, and current streak.
+* 📊 **Home Dashboard:** An inspiring overview of your prayer journey with key stats like total commitments, answered count, and current streak.
 * ✍️ **Full Prayer Management (CRUD):**
     * **Create:** Easily add new prayers with titles, details, and categories.
     * **Read:** View all active and answered prayers in clean, organized lists.